microsoft/react-native-windows-samples/docs/customizing-SDK-versions.md

 title: Customizing SDK versions
 ---

+> **Architecture Review Needed:** This documentation was written to support development against React Native's "Old" or "Legacy" Architecture.
+It *may or may not* be directly applicable to New Architecture development and needs to be reviewed and potentially updated.
+For information on React Native architectures in React Native Windows, see [New vs. Old Architecture](new-architecture.md).

 It is easy for an app to customize which versions of the Windows SDK and WinUI 2.x to use.

 ### Details